-- 15.3 In the event of any dispute as to the interpretation of the Constitution, the matter shall be decided by the full Council, following a report from the Chief Executive and the Monitoring Officer.
-Such interpretation shall have regard to the purposes of this Constitution contained in Article 1. - 15.4 The interpretation of any Procedures contained in Part 4 of this Constitution shall be made in accordance with the provisions within those procedures. - 15.5 In this Constitution (including all the documents attached to it), "Chief Officer" shall mean the Chief Executive and the Heads of Service of the Council.
+- 15.3 In interpreting this Constitution, Councillors and officers shall have regard to the purposes of this Constitution contained in Article 1 and the advice of the Chief Executive and the Monitoring Officer. - 15.4 The interpretation of any Procedures contained in Part 4 of this Constitution shall be made in accordance with the provisions within those procedures. - 15.5 In this Constitution (including all the documents attached to it), "Chief Officer" shall mean the Chief Executive and the Heads of Service of the Council.